Skip to main content

 • Type: Dropdown, Options: Off/On

 Determines whether the shader should write to the depth buffer.
-For opaque presets, this is usually On, but for transparent presets, this is usually Off.
+For Opaque presets, this is usually On, but for Transparent presets, this is usually Off.

 Learn more at Unity's documentation.